Have you been wondering if there are other job options other than teaching? Or are you considering changing the course of your career?

 Highly efficient and organized

-This one is surely on top of the list when it comes to the great skills of teachers.
-Inside the classroom, a teacher not only needs to keep his or her students organized, a teacher also needs to keep the whole classroom organized too.
+This one is surely on top of the list.
+Inside the classroom, a teacher not only needs to keep his or her students organized but also needs to keep the whole classroom organized too.

 Leadership is natural and enthusiasm is never absent—including a sense of humor too